 Photo by Brian Craig for Experience Grand Rapids

-With approximately 40 breweries in Kent County and another 40 in communities throughout the surrounding county, visitors have no shortage of places to stop, sample and sip locally crafted beer.
+With approximately 50 breweries in Kent County and another 60+ in surrounding counties, visitors have no shortage of places to stop, sample and sip locally crafted beer.
 From Cedar Springs to Dutton, Walker to Lowell, local brewers are creating IPAs, porters, stouts, sours, lagers, hefeweizens, pilsners, ambers, browns and more – many made with Michigan-grown hops and locally processed malt.

 Leveraging the craft